eclipse-threadx/getting-started/Microchip/ATSAME54-XPRO/readme.md

 **TODO:  timlt**

-* Get Weather Click sensor and adapter, add step to install on board and show photo
+* Get Weather Click sensor and adapter, add OPTIONAL step to install on board and show photo
+* Show user how to update a variable prior to flash for the case where they don't have sensor
-* Update Termite directions for monitoring output, and update Termite screen shots
+* Update Termite screen shots

 **Total completion time**:  45 minutes

-In this tutorial you use Azure RTOS to connect the Microchip ATSAME54-XPro (hereafter, the Microchip XPro) to Azure IoT.
+In this tutorial you use Azure RTOS to connect the Microchip ATSAME54-XPro (hereafter, the Microchip E54) to Azure IoT.
 The article is part of the series [Getting Started with Azure RTOS](https://go.microsoft.com/fwlink/p/?linkid=2129824).
 The series introduces device developers to Azure RTOS, and shows how to connect several micro-controller units (MCU) to Azure IoT.

 You will complete the following tasks:

-* Install a set of embedded development tools for programming the Microchip XPro in C
+* Install a set of embedded development tools for programming the Microchip E54 in C
-* Build an image and flash it onto the Microchip XPro
+* Build an image and flash it onto the Microchip E54
-* Connect a sensor to the Microchip XPro that lets you monitor weather conditions
-* Create an Azure IoT hub and securely connect the Microchip XPro to it
+* Create an Azure IoT hub and securely connect the Microchip E54 to it
 * Use Azure CLI to view device telemetry, view properties, and invoke cloud-to-device methods

 ## Prerequisites